AIVIN311/gpt-link-hub1/readme.md

 The documentation site lives in the `docs` folder.
 Run `npm run docs` to generate the static files in `docs/.vitepress/dist`.

+## Development status

+The repository contains a basic React frontend and Express API server.
+Implemented agents so far:

+- `ValidatorAgent` – checks if a link is a public share URL.
+- `MetaAgent` – extracts simple metadata from the link.

+All other agents described in `AGENTS.md` are not yet part of the codebase.

 ## Usage

 1. Run `npm run dev` and open `http://localhost:5173` in your browser.